syntax53/MMUD-Explorer/README.md

 -UP: added coloring to health
 -FIX: min/max spell damage was sometimes incorrect if the cast level was outside the spells min/max level caps

+Rooms:
+-NEW: Expanded map to 40x40!
+Added options for 30x40 and 40x40.

 v1.70 (02/18/2008) - By Ghaleon
 ------------------------------------------
 General: